endlessm/azafea/CONTRIBUTING.md

 We also use type checking with [mypy](http://www.mypy-lang.org/), which prevents a lot of problems inherent to dynamically typed languages like Python.

-Both are run automatically with the tests:
+Both are run automatically with the following command:

 ```
-$ pipenv run test
+$ pipenv run lint
 ```